Genome Analysis (B070)

 of a fully synthetic mirror-image biological system (MirrorBio)

-The basic motivation behind the project is the ambition
+The basic motivation behind this collaborative project is

 biological processes to an extent that will permit their re-creation.